 M. Zubair Shafiq is an assistant professor in the Department of Computer Science.
 He is also part of the Iowa Informatics Initiative.
 His research interests are in the broad areas of networking and security, with a focus on large-scale measurement and performance evaluation of mobile networks, content delivery networks, and online social networks.

 Mary researches music-making and wellness in prison contexts, writing and songwriting, and collaborative communities.
 During her residency, she will complete the book Silenced Voices: Music-Making in U.S. Prisons.
 The book summarizes approaches to music-making in U.S. prisons and suggests steps for creating new musical communities in prison contexts.
-Additionally, she will be creating a network of researchers who lead music-making in prisons, developing new approaches to this complex and leading-edge approach to supporting returning citizens and developing restorative justice.

 Hannah is a Mellon postdoctoral fellow at the Obermann Center.
 He earned his PhD from the University of Oregon in June 2015.
 He studies Anglo-American modernism, twentieth-century literature, and digital humanities.
 His dissertation, Networks of Modernism: Toward a Theory of Cultural Production, analyzes modernism as the product of diffuse transatlantic interactions among individuals.